 Dr, Brian Hare, Professor of Cognitive Neuroscience at Duke University topped the NY Times bestseller list with his book, The Genius of Dogs.
 In an interview with Anderson Cooper this past Spring he told the dog-loving newsman that when your dog stares at you he is “hugging you with his eyes.”

 This doesn’t mean you should stare deeply into the eyes of the dog that guards your local junkyard!
 Direct eye contact is still considered a challenge or threat in many situations.
 But with your own, trusted pet, try gazing into his eyes when the two of you are calmly relaxing.

 Speak softly, stroke him gently, and maintain eye contact.
 According to Hare, these quiet moments stimulate the release of Oxytocin in the canine brain – the same hormone that bonds mother and child.

 2. Raise Your Eyebrows

-When the strangers came along to greet them, the test dogs displayed far less facial activity and most of it was right sided.
-The significance is that the right brain controls the left side of the face and is tied to emotion, while the left brain controls the right side of the face and is tied into analytical behaviors.
+When the strangers came along to greet them, the test dogs displayed far less facial activity and most of it was right-sided.
+The significance is that the right brain controls the left side of the face and is tied to emotion, while the left brain controls the right side of the face and is tied to analytical behaviors.

 3. Lean on Them